 Spend Valentine’s Day with friends

 The third option that is also popular in Japan: call your friends and have a Valentine’s party!
 Get together with your friends and give each other some (home-made) chocolate sweets and enjoy some time together.
-Or organise an online party, to celebrate the special day safe at home or with friends that live far away.
+Or organize an online party, to celebrate the special day safely at home or with friends that live far away.

 Japanese Valentine’s Day gifts

 On February 14th it is customary for women to give presents like chocolate to their crush, but also to co-workers, friends and family to show their appreciation.
 This time of the year, stores have a wide range of chocolates on offer.
 In addition, homemade chocolates make a popular and more personal gift to loved ones.
 There are different types of chocolates to be given, depending on your relation to that person.